-Level II Offenses/Prohibited Conduct Level II Disciplinary Consequences Academic dishonesty - cheating or copying the work of another student, plagiarism, and unauthorized communication between students during a test.
-Arranging and/or instigating a fight.
-Being a member of, pledging to become a member of a public-school fraternity, sorority, or gang, as defined by Missouri Education Code.
-Destruction of school property, vandalism/criminal mischief not a felony towards school property, and alism/criminal mischief not a felony towards school property, vandalism/criminal mischief not a felony towards school property.
-Discrimination against race, color, national/ethnic origin, age, religion, creed, gender, sexual orientation, disability or any other legally recognized classification Disrespect to teacher: any verbal or non-verbal signs of disrespect.
-Engaging in any misbehavior that gives school officials reasonable cause to believe that such conduct will substantially disrupt the school program or incite violence.
+Level II Level II Offenses/Prohibited Conduct Disciplinary Consequences 1.
+Academic dishonesty - cheating or copying the work of another student, plagiarism, and unauthorized communication between students during a test.
+2. Arranging and/or instigating a fight.
+3. Being a member of, pledging to become a member of, joining, or soliciting another person to join, or pledge to become a member of a public-school fraternity, sorority, or gang, as defined by Missouri Education Code.
+4. Destruction of school property, vandalism/criminal mischief not a felony towards school property.
+5. Discrimination against race, color, national/ethnic origin, age, religion, creed, gender, sexual orientation, disability or any other legally recognized classification 1.
+Any applicable 6.
+Disrespect to teacher: any verbal or non-verbal signs of disrespect.
+Level I Disciplinary 7.
+Engaging in any misbehavior that gives school officials reasonable cause to Consequence. believe that such conduct will substantially disrupt the school program or incite violence. • 1st Offense: After 8.
 Failure to comply with rules of bus safety or disturbing others.
-False accusation of the commission of a misdemeanor or felony.
-Falsie accusation of the commission of a misdemeanor or felony.
-Falsie accusation of the commission of a misdemeanor or ther personal belongings or assistance from one person to another.
-Intentionally providing includes but is not limited to card playing, dice shooting and/or sports pools and involves the transfer of money or other personal belongings or assistance from one person to another.
-Possession or use of fireworks or other explosive devices.
-Possession or use of fireworks or other explosive devices.
-Possession or use of fireworks or other explosive devices.
-Porfamity/obscene gestures toward personnel.
-Refusal to follow directions from a teacher/administrator/staff.
-Repetitive Level 1 Offenses - i.e., two or mor Any applicable Level I Disciplinary Consequence.
-1st Offense: After School Detention 2nd Offense: In- School Suspension 3rd Offense: 2 days In-School Suspension Out-of-school suspension.
-Expulsion (upon Discipline Committee recommendation).
+School Detention 9.
+False accusation of the commission of a misdemeanor or felony. • 2nd Offense: 10.
+Falsification of school records.
+11. Forgery of school documents.
+In-School 12.
+Gambling.
+Gambling includes but is not limited to card playing, dice shooting Suspension and/or sports pools and involves the transfer of money or other personal • 3rd Offense: belongings or assistance from one person to another.
+2 days In-School 13.
+Intentionally providing incorrect information.
+Suspension 14.
+Leaving school classroom/grounds/events without permission.
+15. Possessing ammunition.
+2. Out-of-school 16.
+Possession of stolen property.
+17. Possession or use of fireworks or other explosive devices. suspension.
+18. Possession or use of tobacco/smokeless tobacco, nicotine or vaping 3.
+Expulsion (upon paraphernalia or related products on school property or at school-related Discipline Committee events. recommendation).
+19. Profanity/obscene gestures toward personnel.
+20. Refusal to follow directions from a teacher/administrator/staff.
+21. Repetitive Level I Offenses - i.e., two or more Level I offenses within a semester.
+22. Sending or posting abusive, obscene, sexually oriented, threatening, harassing, defamatory or illegal electronic messages.
+"Sexting" Inappropriate Photos and Text Messages.
+Sexting is defined as "sending sexually explicit text or photographs via mobile devices" (cell phones).
+The